 Vaping weed is the modern alternative to smoking it.
-Vaporization is the process of heating weed or CBD bud to specific temperatures below the point of combustion in a vaporizer.
+Vaporization is the process of heating weed or hemp flower to specific temperatures below the point of combustion in a vaporizer.
 It produces a stream of vapor that is inhaled through a mouthpiece or bag.

 Is vaping weed better than smoking it?
 “Better” is subjective.
-They are very different, so it depends on what you want from the experience — but they will both get you ripped!
-In this guide, you’ll be able to learn the differences between vaping vs. smoking weed and their various pros and cons.
+They are very different, so it depends on what you want from the experience—but they will both get you ripped!
+In this guide, you’ll learn the differences between vaping vs. smoking weed and which high is right for you, included in the pros and cons of each method.

 There are still some legitimate concerns about various devices on the market.
 Namely the very cheap ones made in China.
 We strongly urge you to only stick with trusted devices from reputable brands, no matter the country it was manufactured in.

 The better vaporizers are designed so the vapor only passes through materials like ceramic, stainless steel, and quartz—no plastics, rubber, glue, or soldering near the heating elements.

 The most obvious reason to consider vaping over smoking is for your health, but there are other additional benefits.
 Vaping marijuana allows you to taste more distinction between strains, and it gives you control over temperature and is generally more convenient and discreet.

 One of the drawbacks of vaping marijuana is that you need to learn how to use your device, keep it clean and make sure it is always charged or plugged in with desktop units.
 Another con of vaping bud is that it requires an initial investment in a vaporizer (and grinder).
 Lastly, the effects of vaporizing cannabis can are somewhat different than what you’re used to with smoking.